reymom/Minority-Game/README.md

 - [x] Basic naming game; volatility, phase transition, polarization, frozen agents and predictability.
 - [x] Basic naming game with change of variables; speeded up.
 - [x] Check the good convergence of the simulation in order to take good statistics.
-- [ ] Analytical calculations to check numerical ones.
+- [x] Analytical calculations to check numerical ones.
-- [ ] Modeling market mechanism with minority game: Speculators and Producers, Noise traders, Quitters, multiple strategies, spies.
+- [x] Modeling market mechanism with minority game: Speculators and Producers, Noise traders, Quitters, multiple strategies, spies.
-- [ ] Creative part: Network topology exploration, spreading of ideas and attitudes.
+- [x] Creative part: Imitation of successful strategies in an interwined dynamics scope, through a social layer defined as a complex graph with different kinds of topology (random, Small-World and Scale-free graph)
+- [ ] Final manuscript explaining in great detail all the theory and results.